atosorigin/bullsequana-edge-system-management/zabbix/readme.md

 This project is licensed under GPL-3.0 License.
 Please see the [COPYING](../COPYING.md) for more information

 ## <a name="version"></a>Version
-BullSequana Edge System MAnagement Tool version 2.0.1
+BullSequana Edge System Management Tool version 2.0.1